lyteabovenyte/stream-processing-application/main/streams/src/main/java/LyteAboveNyte/end-to-end/README.md

 This contains the example `sql` files you can execute to try out `ksqlDB`

-To run the examples in this chapter take the following steps:
+To run the examples take the following steps:

 1. If you have any existing Kafka brokers running in docker, stop them.
 2. CD into this directory and run `docker compose up -d`